This post may contain affiliate links. Please read my disclosure and privacy policy.

 homemade butterfingers on a baking sheet.

-Helpful Tips
+Storage Tips

 Because candy-making has a bit of a learning curve, here are some helpful notes that may prevent any disasters during the process.

 • Test your Candy Thermometer: Testing the thermometer may help to prevent any scorched maple syrup in your kitchen.
 Test your candy thermometer by placing it in a pot filled with at least 2 inches of water and bringing it to a boil.
 Boiling water should reach 212ºF.
-If your thermometer is off, adjust accordingly!
+If your thermometer is off, adjust it accordingly!
 (See tips below)

 • Prevent Boiling Over: To prevent the maple syrup or honey from boiling over, spread a small amount of butter or coconut oil along the inner rim of your saucepan.